 Information, which can be accessed, where there is a need includes:

 - Personal information, such as name, date of birth, gender;

 - Vaccinations and immunisations;

 - Test results, including measurements such as blood pressure;

 - Treatment and medical procedures.

 What information will be blocked from viewing?

-No information will routinely be blocked from viewing unless you specifically ask for information to be hidden.
+Any information containing details of a 3rd party will routinely be blocked from viewing .
+You may also ask for specific sensitive information to be hidden.
 For example, it may be possible to hide particularly sensitive information such as sexually transmitted diseases, termination of pregnancy, etc. from certain individuals.
 If you have any questions please discuss this initially with your Practice Manager.

 How will my information be kept secure and confidential?

 Your GP medical record is stored on a secure computer system and access to it is strictly controlled.
 All of the practices within the cluster, and the local Health Board, will have signed an agreement to confirm that they will follow the strict controls in place around the computer system itself, and around the staff who are allowed to access the system.
 Everyone working within the cluster has a legal, contractual and professional duty to keep information about you secure and confidential.